biotope/biotope-element/docs/component.md

 All three of these instructions will result in the same HTML.

-Likewise, to remove attributes, you can use native Javascript:
+Likewise, to remove attributes, you can use native JavaScript:

 ```html
 <my-button example-attribute="Hello Foo World"></my-button>